 Popular air purifiers such as Xiaomi air purifiers display micrograms of PM2.5 in your air.
 The WHO also uses micrograms to set their PM2.5 air quality guidelines.
 According to the WHO, PM2.5 levels over 5 micrograms are dangerous.
 Therefore, it is best to keep the number on your Xiaomi air purifier below this number.
 Do not trust the green color signals used by Xiaomi or other air purifiers (see below).

-Air purifiers such as the Phillips air purifier display AQI.
+Air purifiers such as the Philips air purifier display AQI.
 AQI stands for “air quality index”.
 The issue with AQI is there are multiple AQI standards around the world.
-Phillips for example uses the more lenient Chinese AQI standard in many of the air purifiers.
-This results in the number on your air purifier showing the air quality as better than it would under the US AQI standard.
+Philips for example uses the more lenient Chinese AQI standard in many of their air purifiers.
+That means the number on your air purifier will tell you a better air quality than it would be under the US AQI standard.

 So what AQI should you aim for in your home?
-According to the WHO, a US AQI over 21 or a China AQI over 7 is dangerous.
+According to the WHO, a US AQI over 21 or a China AQI over 7 is over the limit.
 Unsure whether the AQI number on your air purifier is US or China AQI?
 Then best to assume it is the Chinese standard and aim for an AQI under 7.

 2. What is the Meaning of the Light On My Air Purifier?